MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/complete-setup-in-authenticator.png" alt-text="Screenshot of wizard to complete the passkey setup in Authenticator.":::

 1. Add your account in Authenticator on your iOS device.
 If you just downloaded Authenticator, you can tap **Add work or school account** near the bottom of your iOS device.
-If already using Authenticator, tap **+** in the upper right corner of the app and then tap on **Add work or school account**.
+If you already use Authenticator, tap **+** in the upper right corner of the app and then tap **Add work or school account**.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/add-account-ios.png" alt-text="Screenshot 233x433 of how to register using Microsoft Authenticator for iOS devices.":::